Tanu-2525/Tanu-2525/README.md

 I am dedicated to evaluating and optimizing machine learning models to enhance their performance.
 Through techniques such as cross-validation, hyperparameter tuning, and feature selection, I aim to maximize model accuracy and efficiency, ensuring the best possible results.

-## 🚀 Projects and Contributions

-Stay tuned for exciting projects that showcase my progress and demonstrate the application of data science and machine learning techniques.
-I am actively contributing to open-source projects, participating in Kaggle competitions, and collaborating with fellow data enthusiasts to solve real-world problems.

 ## 📚 Learning Resources and Community Engagement

 Learning is a continuous journey, and I actively seek knowledge from various resources and engage with the vibrant data science community.
 I explore books, online courses, blogs, and websites to stay updated with the latest advancements.
 I also contribute to discussions, share insights, and learn from the experiences of others.